Modal analysis of a domain decomposition method for Maxwell's equations in a waveguide: Domain decomposition algorithm

-{ We present two sets of results.
-First, we illustrate the \emph{limiting spectrum} prediction of \Cref{thm:spectre-limit} by comparing the spectral radius of the per–mode iteration matrices with their theoretical limits as the number of subdomains grows.
-Second, we report weak and strong scalability results for discretized Maxwell problems in 3D with several transmission conditions and overlaps.
+Here we illustrate the \emph{limiting spectrum} prediction of Theorem~\ref{thm:spectre-limit} by computing the spectral radius of the per–mode iteration matrices \(I^{\mathrm T}(i)\) and comparing it with the theoretical limit as the number of subdomains increases.
+These experiments are performed at the \emph{modal level}: no spatial discretization is involved, and the matrices \(I^{\mathrm T}(i)\) are constructed directly from the analytical expressions of the coefficients \(a_i^{\mathrm T}\) and \(b_i^{\mathrm T}\).
+The goal is therefore to verify the limiting-spectrum result itself.
+Only in a later section, dedicated to the numerical results, we report weak and strong scalability results for fully discretized 3D Maxwell problems with several transmission conditions and overlaps.